Geodels/gospl/docs/getting_started/installConda.rst

     conda info --envs

-The ``gospl-package`` package should not be in the list of environment anymore.
+The ``gospl`` conda environment should not be in your list of environment anymore.